tmciver/ldh-backup/README.md

 Ensure that the following are satisfied:

 * you must have access to the host running LDH and
-* the triplestore (Fuseki) must be accessible on the host
+* the triplestores (Fuseki) must be accessible on the host

-If you're running LDH using `docker-compose`, Fuseki will not be exposed to the host by default.
-To expose it, you can use a `docker-compose.override.yml` file alongside the `docker-compose.yml` file.
+If you're running LDH using `docker-compose`, the two Fuseki triplestores will not be exposed to the host by default.
+To expose them, you can use a `docker-compose.override.yml` file alongside the `docker-compose.yml` file.
 Make a copy of [docker-compose.debug.yml](https://github.com/AtomGraph/LinkedDataHub/blob/db0b49ec0f6b9a650382ece05e731c0b1b17c3b1/docker-compose.debug.yml) and rename it with:

     $ cp docker-compose.debug.yml docker-compose.override.yml

-Edit the file to expose the port for the `fuseki-end-user` service.
-You should have a section like the following:
+This file may already contain the necessary port mappings but you should ensure that is data like the following:

 ```
+fuseki-admin:
+    ports:
+      - 3030:3030
 fuseki-end-user:
     ports:
-      - 3030:3030
+      - 3031:3030
 ```

-Start the system as usual with `docker-compose up -d` and Fuseki's port should now be exposed to the host.
+Start the system as usual with `docker-compose up -d` and Fuseki's ports should now be exposed to the host.

 ## Running